 The backpacker tax has been discussed for several years in Australia.
 The debate started a couple of years ago and was finally settled by reaching a compromise.
 However, recently the High Court of Australia ruled the backpacker tax of 15% violated a non discrimination article found in tax agreements concluded between Australia and certain countries.
 Here are all the information you need to know about it and the current rates applied to backpackers depending on their nationality.

-Since January 2017, backpackers on a 417 or 462 visa are under a specific tax system.
+Backpackers on visa subclasses 417 or 462 are subject to a specific tax system.
 Working holiday visa holders are taxed on a progressive tax scale without the benefit of a tax-free threshold (for most of them – see below).

 Companies must register as employers of working holiday makers by completing a specific form.
 Make sure that your employer is registering you as a working holiday visa maker otherwise you will be taxed 32.5% (foreign resident rate).